Autocompare/sklearn_tweets/README.md

 **Twitter**

-Make sure you have a twitter account and enter the O Auth credentials
+Make sure you have a twitter account and enter your O Auth credentials in get_tweets.py

+	OAUTH_TOKEN =  "enter your token"
-	OAUTH_TOKEN =  "enter your token in"
+	OAUTH_TOKEN_SECRET = "enter your token secret"
-	OAUTH_TOKEN_SECRET = "enter your token secret in" CONSUMER_KEY = "enter your consumer key"
+	CONSUMER_KEY = "enter your consumer key"
 	CONSUMER_SECRET = "enter your consumer secret"

+Expand your search criteria and subject to exceed the 100 tweets per search cap of the API.

+	tweets = process_tweets('Trump','Merkel','Brexit')

+**Scikit-Learn**

+Obviously sklearn fit models do dramatically beter the more data you have but this is a real world, real-time demo to show what happens when you don't.
+This demo creates pipelines and uses the Tfidf vectorizer on the tweet text with tokenization and uses Multinomial Naive Bayes as the classifier.
+Those experienced in sklearn can easily add additional pipelines to check other vector / classifiers pairs.

+	pipeline = Pipeline([
+	('vect', TfidfVectorizer(
+				stop_words,
+				token_pattern=ur"\b[a-z0-9_\-\.]+[a-z][a-z0-9_\-\.]+\b",
+				)),
+				('clf', MultinomialNB(alpha=0.2)),
+			])